takigama/PaPaPaR/README.md

 ## What you need

 - 3 Steppers (one for the pump)
-- Perastaltic pump that can be driving by stepper
+- Perastaltic pump that can be driving by stepper (or 5-6v)
 - a pick-up sucktion cup (i have a design for this thats really simple)
 - a usb microscope.
 - a design for it all to sit on
 - a fair amount of imagination and pixie dust!

+The pump (which is used to hold components) can either be stepper driven or you can find plenty of 5-6v aquarium pumps on ebay that should surfice but they want to be less than 1A.

 Currently im working on the design of the actual platform for the whole unit and it will look like a distant cousin of something like the mendel